David Sheppard

 It’s not just about the buses themselves, but people, places and the past.

-Episode 1 looks at the appeal of heritage transport, changing interests and the need to grade the nation’s historic fleet.
-Episode 2 will follow in May.
+Episode 1 looks at the appeal of heritage transport, changing interests and the need to grade the nation’s historic fleet while Episode 2, launched in May, tells the very human story behind the buses.

 The Bus Inspectors Podcast

-David has launched his new studio, where he is able to record, produce and stream high quality audio.
-Safely sheathed in rubber gloves, here’s the moment he switched on power for the first time.
+David has settled into his new studio, where he is able to record, produce and stream high quality audio.
+Safely sheathed in rubber gloves, here’s the moment last year when he switched on power for the first time.
 Can you guess the first words to be spoken?…

 Since the film, the studio has been finished to a high standard with equipment from Neumann, Allen & Heath and Rode, plus a few favourite broadcasting heirlooms to make its master feel at home.